 CrypSafe bills itself as follows: “CrypSafe Android Encryption protects your data!
 Keep secure contacts and generate passwords in our password app!”

-I’m Elrico Moss, an IT Technician here at TUCU computer support in Toronto.
+I’m Elrico, an IT Technician here at TUCU computer support in Toronto.
 I took CrypSafe for a test drive on 4 devices.
 Here is my experience and CrypSafe review.

 CrypSafe Setup Guide

 - Install app from Google Play App Store

 - Click the three vertical squares to the top right corner

 - Choose the email for which contacts you would like to import

 - The import process will run in the background